The term “self-esteem” describes a person’s subjective sense of self-worth or value.

 - Set goals for yourself and try to achieve them.
-Completing goals regularly can help build self-esteem.
+Completing goals can help build self-esteem.

-- It's okay to ask for help when you need it or if you feel too low.
+- It’s okay to ask for help when you need it or feel too low.

-- Cognitive-behavioral therapy may be recommended by a doctor to help deal with very low self-esteem issues that interfere with the quality of life.
+- A doctor may recommend cognitive-behavioral therapy to help deal with very low self-esteem issues that interfere with the quality of life.

-- Self-esteem is basically the opinion a person has about himself/herself, or how much you like and appreciate yourself.
+- Self-esteem is the opinion a person has about themselves or how much they like and appreciate themselves.
 This is integral to a person’s identity.

-- High levels of self-esteem, taking into account a realistic point of view, are considered to be ideal.
-Too much self-esteem can lead to a strain in personal relationships and the person may lack empathy.
+- High levels of self-esteem, taking into account a realistic point of view, are considered ideal.
+Too much self-esteem can lead to a strain on personal relationships, and the person may lack empathy.
 Too little self-esteem affects mental health and can lead to depression.

-- People with healthy levels of self-esteem will take better care of themselves and will take decisions that will enhance them rather than break them.
+- People with healthy levels of self-esteem will take better care of themselves and make decisions that will enhance rather than break them.
 They tend to have a positive outlook on life and feel confident.